Chocolate Bar and The Renaissance

 People would line up at the double doors on the right.

-Once you got past the bouncers, you walked up a flight of stairs and entered the nightclub.
+After passing the bouncers, patrons walked up a flight of stairs and entered the nightclub.

 Renaissance Nightclub Wexford

-Sadly, Wexford’s nightlife suffered tremendously following the post-2008 Irish economic downturn, as the crowds dwindled, young people emigrated, and patrons began to spend less.
+Wexford Town’s nightlife suffered significantly after the 2008 recession, as crowds dwindled, young people emigrated, and patrons began to spend less.

 Renaissance

-During the recession, nightclubs such as the Renaissance, the Lava Lounge, and the Music Factory were all forced to close their doors.
+The recession forced nightclubs such as the Lava Lounge and the Music Factory to close.

 Lava Lounge Wexford

-The Lava Lounge was a short-lived nightclub on Wexford Quay.
+The short-lived Lava Lounge nightclub on Wexford Quay.